-Students in the master course have the possibility to enroll in a Master double degree program that is offered in collaboration with the École Polytechnique in Palaiseau (Paris).
-The program is certified as course of the French-German University (Deutsch-Französische Hochschule, DFH).
-Graduates of that program are going to receive degree certificates from Freie Universität Berlin, École Polytechnique, and DFH.
+Students in the master course have the possibility to enroll in a Master double-degree program that is offered in collaboration with the École Polytechnique in Palaiseau (Paris).
+The program is certified as the course of the French-German University (Deutsch-Französische Hochschule, DFH).
+Graduates of that program are going to receive degree certificates from Freie Universität Berlin, the Institut Polytechnique de Paris (of which École Polytechnique is part of), and DFH.

 Places in the Master double degree program are limited.
 Applications need to consist of the following:

 The regular application deadline is 30.
-April during the first year of the Master course.
+April during the first year of the Master course (10.
+March if also funding by the Erasmus program is applied for, see below).
 Master students of Freie Universität Berlin are entitled to apply who have very good German language skills as well as French language skills of about level A2 GeR.
 If the Master double degree program is to be completed within the standard study period of four semesters, the start of the master program must be in the winter semester.

-Applications have to be submitted online via the Online-Portal of the Université Paris-Saclay (under the umbrella of which the Master courses of the École Polytechnique are offered; please ignore the application deadlines mentioned there!) and, at the same time, in paper form to:
+Applications have to be submitted online via the Online-Portal of the Institut Polytechnique de Paris (please ignore the application deadlines mentioned there!) and, at the same time, in paper form to:

 The date counts as the date of the postmark.